lungerjo/lungerjo/README.md

 Hello.
 My name is Josh Lunger (@lungerjo).

-I am an undergraduate student in Applied Math and Statistics at the University of Toronto.
+I am an undergraduate student at the University of Toronto.

-My goal is to study generalizable statistical algorithms aspiring towards Artificial General Intelligence.
+I am interested in Artificial General Intelligence.

 Reach out at j.lunger@mail.utoronto.ca